Pediatric Acute Leukemia (PedAL) Screening Trial

 - All patients/guardians must sign a written informed consent

-- There are no exclusion criteria for this study.
+- There is no exclusion criteria for this study

-Dr. Glenn Edwards is the section chief of Pediatric Hematology/Oncology, as well as the Children's Oncology Group's principal investigator for Carilion Clinic.
-With over 30 years of clinical experience, he is board certified by the American Board of Pediatrics in Pediatrics and Pediatric Hematology/Oncology.
+Glenn Edwards, MD, is the section chief of pediatric hematology/oncology, as well as the Children's Oncology Group's principal investigator for Carilion Clinic.
+With more than 30 years of clinical experience, he is board-certified by the American Board of Pediatrics in pediatrics and pediatric hematology/oncology.
 He completed his fellowship at Walter Reed Army Medical Center and completed his internship and residency at Tripler Army Medical Center.